TL;DR — Custom IoT Product Development at a Glance

 - What tasks and processes would your IoT system enhance or automate?

-- Which IoT communication protocols will your device rely on?
+- Which connectivity technologies will your IoT product rely on?

 - Where will sensor data be stored and analyzed, and how will it be presented to end users?